 A large outbreak would likely increase the length of the lockdown period and could further disrupt the lives of many, especially the vulnerable, strain the health system, and adversely affect unemployment and growth, Rhee noted.

-Furthermore, the already-stressed financial sector could face further funding and asset quality pressures from a prolonged shock, he added.
+Furthermore, he added that the already-stressed financial sector could face further funding and asset quality pressures from a prolonged shock.

-Committing now to credible and clearly defined medium-term measures, along with increasing fiscal transparency, could help the government finance some of its short-term needs by increasing investor confidence and lowering borrowing costs, he said.
+Committing now to credible and clearly defined medium-term measures, along with increasing fiscal transparency, could help the government finance some of its short-term needs by increasing investor confidence and lowering borrowing costs.

 Rhee said that comprehensive structural reforms are needed to achieve more inclusive and sustainable medium-term growth.
 Long-standing and medium-term priorities include infrastructure investments, land, product market, labour, and other reforms, such as increasing female labour force participation and access to finance to create more and better jobs.

-The public sector's role in the financial system needs to be reduced to raise credit allocation efficiency, he said.
+He said that the public sector’s role in the financial system needs to be reduced to raise credit allocation efficiency.

 According to him, a prolonged COVID-19 lockdown could further disrupt the lives of many, especially the vulnerable, strain the health system, and adversely affect unemployment and growth.

-Furthermore, the already-stressed financial sector could face further funding and asset quality pressures from a prolonged shock, he said.
+Furthermore, he said that the already-stressed financial sector could face further funding and asset quality pressures from a prolonged shock.